earthcube/scheduler/docs/quick.md

 7. add configs to S3/Minio.
    8. scheduler/configs/gleanerconfig.yml
    9. scheduler/configs/tenant.yml
-8. then you can run a command. in runCOnfigs there are PyCharm run files
+8. then you can run a command. in runConfigs there are PyCharm run files (duplicate, then edit).
+This is the basic command line below
    9. set ENV
    10. GLEANERIO_GLEANER_CONFIG_PATH=/Users/valentin/development/dev_earthcube/scheduler/dagster/implnets/configs/eco/gleanerconfig.yaml
    11. `cd dagster/implnets/workflows/ingest`